prggmr/zf2-docpx/zend/Barcode/Barcode.rst

     If the first argument is of type Traversable, it is assumed to contain all parameters, and the second argument is ignored.

-    :param mixed $barcode: String name of barcode class, or Traversable object.
+    :param mixed: String name of barcode class, or Traversable object.
-    :param mixed $renderer: String name of renderer class
+    :param mixed: String name of renderer class
-    :param mixed $barcodeConfig: OPTIONAL; an array or Traversable object with barcode parameters.
+    :param mixed: OPTIONAL; an array or Traversable object with barcode parameters.
-    :param mixed $rendererConfig: OPTIONAL; an array or Traversable object with renderer parameters.
+    :param mixed: OPTIONAL; an array or Traversable object with renderer parameters.
-    :param bool $automaticRenderError: OPTIONAL; set the automatic rendering of exception
+    :param bool: OPTIONAL; set the automatic rendering of exception

     :rtype: Barcode